 The faculty student representatives (Fachschaftsvertretung WIAI) represent all students of the WIAI faculty.
 Sending delegates to boards and committees at different levels of university government, we voice student interests, wishes and concerns.
-We help you with any issues concerning the university adminsitration, professors or teaching staff.
+We help you with any issues concerning the university administration, professors or teaching staff.
 We also assist you in your studies by providing old exam papers, lecture notes, learning aids and the like.

-Furthermore, we organise events that enrich student life at our faculty: the LaTeX-Workshop at the beginning of the semester; an excursion to the computer expo CeBIT; LAN parties; a summer barbecue; the faculty Christmas party; the new student introduction days; and a formal dance.
+Furthermore, we organise events that enrich student life at our faculty: the LATEX-Morkshop at the beginning of the semester; pub tours; waffledays; bowling-tournaments; game-nights; LAN parties; a summer barbecue; the faculty Christmas party; and the introductory days.